apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**U.S. readout excludes India-Canada rift as Blinken meets India's top diplomat**
+**Husband of owner of drug-filled Bronx day care where 1-year-old died appears in federal court**

-You can read more about it [here](https://www.cnbc.com/2023/09/29/us-readout-excludes-canada-as-blinken-meets-indias-top-diplomat.html).
+You can read more about it [here](https://www.cnn.com/2023/09/28/us/bronx-day-care-fentanyl-federal-court/index.html).

 ## Requirements
 - Python 3.8